saurabhrane1199/cattle-movement-vis-app/README.md

 # Cattle Movement Visualiser

-The app takes data from cssv builds it into a database and visualise it on maps.
+The app takes data from csv builds it into a database and visualize it on maps.

 Tech Stack: